Pegazus: History

 The Headless Horseman, released in 2002, was the first Pegazus album in three years and would prove to be its last for Nuclear Blast.
 Following Betts' departure, Black Majesty guitarist Hanny Mohammed became the band's bass player for its infrequent live appearances.
 Robbie Stoj then left Pegazus in September 2003, with Bernie Goldstein temporarily filling the role, and the band recorded some performances for a live album.
 In the meantime, the group's relationship with Nuclear Blast came to an end with Pegazus claiming the label had virtually ignored its previous release.
 The live album Live! – Thunder Down Under was released independently by the band in February 2004.
 At around the same time, Robbie Stoj was finally replaced by Ange Sotiro and Betts by Joe Fata, who had ironically also replaced him briefly in Black Majesty.

-After several years of inactivity Pegazus returned to the live circuit in 2009, but not before Rob Thompson left for personal reasons and was replaced by original vocalist Justin Fleming.
+After several years of inactivity Pegazus returned to the live circuit in 2009, Rob Thompson left the band some time earlier after the death of his daughter, and was replaced by original vocalist Justin Fleming.
 Corey Betts also returned to the fold, replacing Joe Fata on bass.
-The band played comeback shows in both Melbourne and Sydney in early 2009 and released In Metal We Trust in 2011.
+The band played comeback shows in both Melbourne and Sydney in early 2009 and released In Metal We Trust in 2011.Which followed with a European tour, Former Vocalist Rob Thompson volunteered to rejoin the band as Bass Player, and the Band spent the next 5 weeks playing 13 shows in 11 countries, for their "In Rock We Trust" tour, Thompson departed again on their return to Australia.
 In 2013 it was announced that Justin Fleming had left the band again.
 He was replaced by new singer Axel Winter.
 The band played their first show with Winter in August.
 Drummer Andrew Sharp also joins and they played several Melbourne and Sydney shows until December 2015.

 January 2016 saw the departure of Corey Betts and Axel Winter.
 Axel went on to join Skärlet.
 New members Joe Stanley on vocals and Matt Ambrose on bass were announced by Johhny Stoj as of June 2016.

 They have since played Hobart, Brisbane, Sydney, Newcastle, Victorian country shows as well as several home town Melbourne shows and are currently writing new material.

+In late 2019, Cecati formed the hard rock band Wicked Smile with Black Majesty founding member Steve Janevski.